DevKaranJ/Capstone-project-Music-Festival-Website/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse for issuing the project to the students.
+I would like to thank(https://www.behance.net/adagio07/) Cindy Shin to provide such a great desing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>